-By: Sarah Fry
+By: Sara Fry

 The month of December has been a time of transition in the BAR leadership as Beau’s presidency draws to a close and our incoming president Corum learns essential and intricate behind-the-scenes details like how to open the BAR’s old-school post office box at the downtown post office.
 Observing these moments gave me an opportunity to reflect on the many ways the BAR’s shared leadership, both formal and informal, is essential to its continued vibrancy as a volunteer-run organization.
 I offer three insights to celebrate the BAR and let newer members know about ways to be involved.